MindscapeHQ/raygun4maui/README.md

 An exception needs to be thrown in order for its stack trace to be populated.
 If the exception is created manually no stack trace data is collected.

 ### Other examples
-For additional examples on how to use the `RaygunClient` object refer to the [Raygun4Net.NetCore  documentation](https://raygun.com/documentation/language-guides/dotnet/crash-reporting/net-core/)
+For additional examples on how to use the `RaygunMauiClient` object refer to the [Raygun4Net.NetCore  documentation](https://raygun.com/documentation/language-guides/dotnet/crash-reporting/net-core/)
 ## ILogger logging
 Raygun4Maui will automatically send any logger logs to Raygun.